rawerner/Hip-Publisher/README.md

 ## Interesting Queries

 - Queries a songwriter song catalog for information that is missing.
 (Info the writer still needs to submit to publisher)
-- Queries songs that were written in a certain contract period and their songwriter portion percentage.
+- Queries songs that were written in a certain contract period.
+- Queries a songwriter's catalog and creates a report of all their songs
 - Queries songs that a writer wrote with a particular co-writer.
 - Queries Publisher info for a certain song.